-And even when a patient is in the chair, dentists are often the first-line medical professionals alerted to underlying health problems, from stress and anxiety, to eating disorders, to cancer.
+And even when a patient is in the chair, you and your staff act as first-line medical professionals, alerting patients to underlying health problems, from stress and anxiety, to eating disorders, to cancer.
 This goes far beyond oral health to caring for an individual’s overall wellbeing.
 It’s not dental care.
 It’s dental caring.

 Boilerplate advice, boilerplate investments, one-size fits all.
 Just save your millions and retire.
 The media doesn’t help the cause of good financial advice, because caring financial advice doesn’t make the news.
 What makes the news is fraud, high-pressure sales tactics, and hidden fees.

-And our own industry hasn’t helped with investment return ads that nurture an audience of performance addicts – with financial needs and goals either non-existent or taking a back seat.
+Our industry hasn’t helped much, with investment return ads that nurture an audience of performance addicts – with financial needs and goals either non-existent or taking a back seat.

 No wonder my client was frustrated.
-While someone may have been monitoring the tactical part of his/ her portfolio of investments, no one was reviewing the strategic part – his life and financial goals – even though these were changing over time.
+While someone may have been monitoring the tactical part of his portfolio (his investments), no one was reviewing the strategic part – his life and financial goals – even though these were changing over time.

 The benefits of a caring advisor